momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 ### Rocket Jump
 Sometimes it's possible to hit a teleport while going upwards.
 This can lead to the player being launched off the platform right after failing.
-You should not blindly edit these using 'Entity Tools' as that may lead to breaking teleport jumps.
+You should not blindly edit these using **Entity Tools** as that may lead to breaking teleport jumps.

 1. Identify the teleport in Lumper by using **Sync Target** or **Sync Pos** option in 'Entity Editor' tab
     - Sync Target will display all entities you are looking at in the game